System Design Space

 TLA+ and model checking

-Specifications and model checking to detect architectural bugs before production code.
+Specifications and model checking that reveal architectural bugs before implementation.

 Related task